nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples:**
 Assuming a list of 7 contacts in the main list, inclusive of a contact named `Betsy`,

-* `list` followed by `archive 2` archives the 2nd person in the address book.
+* `list` followed by `archive 2` archives the 2nd contact in the displayed list of contacts.
-* `find Betsy` followed by `archive 1` archives the 1st person in the results of the `find` command.
+* `find Betsy` followed by `archive 1` archives the 1st contact in the results of the `find` command.
-* `list` followed by `archive 2 3 4 5` archives the 2nd, 3rd, 4th and 5th people in the address book.
+* `list` followed by `archive 2 3 4 5` archives the 2nd, 3rd, 4th and 5th contacts in the displayed list of contacts.
 </box>

-### Unarchive a person : `unarchive`
+### Unarchiving contacts : `unarchive`

-Unarchives the specified people in the address book, unhiding and displaying the contact in the main list.
+Unarchives the specified contacts in the address book, so that they can be displayed in the main list of contacts.

 Format: `unarchive INDEX [MORE_INDICES]…`

 <box type="info">

 **Notes about `unarchive`:**
-Unarchives the person at the specified `index` or `INDICES`.
+Unarchives the contacts at the specified `INDEX` or `INDICES`.

-* The indices refer to the index numbers shown in the displayed person list.
+* The `INDICES` refer to the index numbers shown in the displayed list of contacts.
-* The indices **must be positive integer** 1, 2, 3, …
+* The `INDICES` **must be positive integers** (1, 2, 3, …), and cannot exceed the number of contacts in the displayed list of contacts.
 </box>

 <box type="definition">